 Our craft beer sommelier is Oliver Wesseloh, owner of Kehrwieder Kreativbrauerei in Hamburg, Germany.

-Houke de Kwant is a 28 year old communication & multimedia design graduate from the Netherlands and the creator of TheArtHunters (former Daily Inspiration, which was started as part of his study).
+Houke de Kwant is a 29 year old frontend developer from the Netherlands and the creator of TheArtHunters (former Daily Inspiration, which was started as part of his study).
 He is currently working as a front-end developer at Ivaldi, an internet agency in Rotterdam, the Netherlands.